astrazeneca-cgr-publications/DrugnomeAI-release/README.md

 Multiple models may be delimited using a ` ` (space) as a separator, e.g. `-s et`, `-s et stack gb` etc.

 #### Data sources and features
-`drugnomeAI` allows to make a choice about features which can be selected from different sets which are the following:
+`DrugnomeAI` allows to make a choice about features which can be selected from different sets which are the following:

    - `pharos`: denotes all druggability related features including: Pharos, DGIdb, Reactome, InWeb, CTD, STRINGdb
    - `inter`: InterPro features related to protein families, domains and super-families

- By default, drugnomeAI runs with all the features listed above.
+ By default, DrugnomeAI runs with all the features listed above.
 However, the feature set can be modified with `-d` option, e.g. `-d inter`.

  The disease-specific analysis, on top of the abovementioned, by default leverages features being specifically related to diseases and they are following:
  GTEx, Protein Atlas, features derived from collapsing analysis of Human Protein Atlas tissue & RNA expression and MsigDB GO.

  The InterPro features can also be selected (choices: dom, fam, sup) by user with the option `-x dom fam` or `--inter-pro dom fam` - note that the options are delimited with space.

- There is also an option to extend generic drugnome-ai features with `-m`  or `--mantis-ml` argument.
+ There is also an option to extend generic DrugnomeAI features with `-m`  or `--mantis-ml` argument.
    The option `--mantis-ml` denotes attributes derived from `mantis-ml` which includes the following:
     ExAC features, Essential Mouse Genes ones, GnomAD, Genic Intolerance Scores, GWAS & MGI Essential features.